scignscape/SubjectiveSpeechQualityMeasurement/README.md

 For Windows users, installing Qt is a good way to ensure that you have a C++ development environment, with components like MinGW and g++.
 It is recommended to use these tools -- which are based on cross-platform environments -- as opposed to using Microsoft-specific products like the VC++ compiler.

 The code in this data set is designed to build and run within Qt Creator.
 You do not need a separate build tool like cmake.
 Upon loading your preferred project file (e.g., "`build-quick.pro`" or "`build-most.pro`"), you can automatically compile and run the code -- and start exploring the data set -- with Qt Creator's "`Run`" option.
 You can use "`build-quick.pro`" to test that your compiler is working properly and quickly browse the data set and then load "`build-most.pro`".
-(Note that if you choose "`build-all.pro`" the compile time is noticably longer -- that's usually not a sign of any problem but see "`TROUBLESHOOTING`".)
+(Note that if you choose "`build-all.pro`" the compile time is noticeably longer -- that's usually not a sign of any problem but see "`TROUBLESHOOTING`".)

 ---
 **XPDF**